ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 • Cardiac arrhythmias requiring treatment

-Why it matters: Complications that arise during the ICU stay justify both the extended duration of care and the additional costs of managing them.
-Undocumented complications that were clearly treated (e.g., a bill for colistin with no documented gram-negative infection resistant to carbapenems) raise serious TPA red flags.
+Complications that arise during the ICU stay justify both the extended duration of care and the additional costs of managing them.
+Undocumented complications that were clearly treated (e.g., a bill for colistin with no documented carbapenem-resistant infection) raise serious red flags with TPA reviewers.

 11. Outcome and Condition at Discharge